Alhashmi-creator/Student-Performance-Prediction/README.md

-# 🎓 Student Performance Prediction (Machine Learning)
+# 🎓 Student Performance Prediction
 This project demonstrates a simple machine learning approach to predict factors that influence student grades using a dataset stored in a CSV file.

 ## 📊 Project Overview